NamBui43/Finland-Covid-19-Vaccine-Distribution-Analysis/README.md

 Implement a database system for managing production and distribution of vaccines.

-Analyse vaccine distribution within the Finnish healthcare system using SQL queries and Python pandas library.
+Analysis of vaccine distribution within the Finnish healthcare system using SQL queries and Python pandas library.

 ## Introduction
 During the Covid pandemic, the global vaccination campaign necessitates the implementation of a robust and comprehensive database system which is capable of managing the complicated logistics of vaccine production and distribution.
 Furtheremore, adopting an efficient data-driven approach for the production and distribution of vaccines is crucial, as it shed lights on key patterns, bottlenecks, and opportunities for improvement in the supply chain.